maxidiazbattan/streamlit-RAG-llamaindex-ollama/readme.md

 # RAG with Ollama & Llamaindex

+This repo contains an implementation of an Retrieval-Augmented Generation (RAG) chatbot leveraging LlamaIndex, Ollama and Streamlit.
+The chatbot efficiently retrieves relevant information from documents and generates coherent, contextually appropriate responses.
 You can test this app in lightning studios via this [link](https://lightning.ai/maxidiazbattan/studios/rag-streamlit-llamaindex-ollama), or locally following the steps below.

 ### 1. [Install](https://github.com/ollama/ollama?tab=readme-ov-file) ollama and pull models